RobinNagpal/dune-analytics/src/compound/asset-analysis/15_token-prices/README.md

 # About

 Here we show various price metrics for the given token on the specified blockchain.
-The metrics include the current price, minimum price, maximum price, average price, and average price over the last 24 hours.
+The metrics include minimum price, maximum price, average price, and average price over the last 24 hours.

 # Graph